COVID-19 Guidelines for Travelling to Himachal Pradesh in 2021

 COVID-19 UPDATES FOR Travelling to Himachal Pradesh IN 2021

 Post lockdown people have left the confines of their homes for a break from the stress and anxiety from the pandemic.
 The second wave did press pause in the country, however recent improvement has been a sign of relief.
+As of 30th August 2021, cent per cent of the population in Himachal have received the first dose of vaccine against covid.
 As the state has opened the gates for tourists and relaxed all restrictions on interstate travel.
-The ‘corona curfew’ is relaxed for Himachal where stores will be open from 9 am to 8 pm, restaurants can be open till 10 pm.
 Below are COVID-19 Guidelines for Travelling to Himachal Pradesh.

-- By Air: All passengers will have to go through thermal screenings on arrival.
+- By Air: All passengers are to provide a negative RT-PCR report 72 hours prior to travel or a certificate of vaccination against Covid (both doses).
 No quarantine or mandatory covid test is required for entering the state.
 However, registering on the Arogya setu app is mandatory.

 - By Rail: People travelling to Himachal by rail won’t need an e-pass anymore.
 The thermal screening will be done on all necessary entry points.
 It is advised to carry own clean linens while travelling especially for long journeys.